nielssorensen/OpenEmu-wiki/Compiling-From-Source-Guide.md

 Using the guide below, we will try and walk you through the steps required to download and compile the OpenEmu application from source.
 You will need a Macintosh computer running OSX 10.7 or 10.8.
 We recommend updating to the latest version and ensuring all software is up to date...

-{{insert some mention or insutructions if you have compiled or installed the app before?}}
+If you have used earlier OpenEmu versions (Version 1.0b7, please see "Cleanup Earlier Versions" at the bottom before compiling OpenEmu)

 ###Step 1